-The Sybase native JDBC driver that comes with Adaptive Server supports JDBC version 1.2.
-It is compliant with and supports several classes and methods of JDBC version 2.0.
-See Chapter 12, "Reference Topics," for a complete list of supported and not supported classes and methods.
+The Sybase native JDBC driver that comes with Adaptive Server supports JDBC versions 1.1 and 1.2, and is compliant with several classes and methods of JDBC version 2.0.
+See Chapter 8, "Reference Topics," for a complete list of supported and not supported classes and methods.

-If your system requires a JDBC driver on the client, you must use jConnect version 5.2 or later, which supports JDBC version 2.0.
+If your system requires a JDBC driver on the client, you must use jConnect version 5.5 or later, which supports JDBC version 2.0.